Program Details

 - Complete an Exchange Program Advising Meeting

 Once the application deadline has passed, the Exchange Program Team will review applications and select the students to be nominated to the University of Graz.
-Students selected for nomination will then have to apply to the University of Graz directly, through their online system (instructions will be provided).
+If you are selected for nomination, you will then have to apply to the University of Graz directly through their online system (instructions will be provided).
 The University of Graz will review the application and send out an admissions decision via email.

 Next Steps